klementtan/klementtan.com/_readings/c++20-complete-guide.md

 **views**: lightweight range that are cheap to create and copy/move

-**range adaptors**: createa  view and could perform some operation on the view
+**range adaptors**: create  view and could perform some operation on the view

 Views needs to support:
 * `ranges::begin`, `ranges::end`, `operator++`, `operator*`